marco262/my_wiki/data/dnd/subclass/nature-domain.md

 ## Master of Nature

 At 17th level, you gain the ability to command animals and plant creatures.
-While creatures are charmed by your Charm Animals and Plants feature, you can take a bonus action on your turn to verbally command what each of those creatures will do on its next turn.
+While creatures are [[[general:conditions#charmed|charmed]]] by your Charm Animals and Plants feature, you can take a bonus action on your turn to verbally command what each of those creatures will do on its next turn.

 ----